abdoulousseini2028-droid/interview-prep-ai/README.md

 **LeetCode teaches how to code.
 This teaches you how to interview.**

 Most candidates fail technical interviews not because their code is wrong, they fail because they can't explain their thinking clearly.
-In fact the best leedcoders use pen/pencil and paper to describe their problem-solving strategy before writing any a line of code.
-My AI has that pen and paper integrated in it.
+In fact the best leedcoders use pen/pencil and paper to describe their problem-solving strategy before writing any line of code.
+This AI has that pen and paper integrated in it.
 It trains coders to be able to effectively explain their codes in a coding interview, not just write it.

 This beta-version of InterviewPrep AI (with loaded API credits) evaluates **both** - just like a real interviewer would.